bgoonz/NextJS-Notes/README.md

 **Catchall Routes**
-- we can create catchall routes by prepending three dots to the file name
+- we can create catchall (for multiple dynamic segments) routes by prepending three dots to the file name
   > i.e. `pages/[...projectid].js`